 Taking OH & S to New Safe Levels

-In an Australian first, New Holland has joined forced with a West Australian physiotherapist to improve the health and safety of Australian farmers.
-Physiotherapist Doug Cary has developed CabChart, a system of easy to perform exercises to reduce neck, back and shoulder pain - the most common complaints amongst Australian farmers.
-The CabChart exercises, which can be performed in the tractor or harvester cabin, are outlined on an easy to read decal which will be included in the cabin of selected new New Holland tractors sold from August this year.
+In an Australian first, New Holland has joined forces with a West Australian physiotherapist to improve the health and safety of Australian farmers.
+Physiotherapist Doug Cary has developed CabChart, a system of easy to perform exercises to reduce neck, back, and shoulder pain - the most common complaints amongst Australian farmers.
+The CabChart exercises, which can be performed in the tractor or harvester cabin, are outlined on an easy-to-read decal which will be included in the cabin of selected new New Holland tractors sold from August this year.

 “We’re really excited about bringing CabChart to Australian farmers – particularly with the harvest season ahead which is a peak time for farmers to suffer injury or aggravate preexisting injuries,” said New Holland product manager Simon Vigour.
-“The system will also help farmers to improve their on farm OH&S, particularly as OH&S laws are becoming increasingly stringent.
-Farmers have a duty of care to their employees and CabChart can not only assist employees with preexisting injuries, it can also help prevent an injury before it occurs.
-And with an ageing workforce, the system is needed more than ever.”
+“The system will also help farmers to improve their on-farm OH&S, particularly as OH&S laws are becoming increasingly stringent.
+Farmers have a duty of care to their employees and CabChart can not only assist employees with preexisting injuries, but it can also help prevent an injury before it occurs.
+And with an aging workforce, the system is needed more than ever.”